Exploit0xfffff/Jobsforfreshers/README.md

   - Keep users informed about potential job matches, examination results, and other relevant activities.

 let's decrease the time for hr. give the correct candadite to hr :)

+let's decrese the time to fresher he will develop his own skills auto update with ai enhancing